-To the right and left of this facade are located couple of goddess figures embedded into the walls of the pond.
-There is a rectangular platform by the south wall with heavily damaged remains of a god and a goddess reliefs on its pond facing side.
-There are also several other sculpture fragments around the pond.
-Largest piece is a triple bull protome to the south of the pond which is not in its original location.
+To the right and left of this facade are a couple of goddess figures embedded into the walls of the pond.
+There is a rectangular platform by the south wall with heavily damaged remains of the reliefs of a god and goddess pair on its pond facing side.
+Several other sculptured fragments have been found inside and around the pond.
+The largest piece is a triple bull protome to the south of the pond which is not in its original location.
 That piece was used as a filling material in the wall of a Roman era dam that was built on the southwest side of the pond.
-Eflatunpınar monument are some of the few examples of frontal portrayal of human forms in Hittite art of the Empire period (see also Fasıllar and Akpınar).
+Eflatunpınar is one of the few examples of frontal portrayal of human forms in Hittite art of the Empire period (see also Fasıllar and Akpınar).

 Peter Oszvald, Kunst - und Ausstellungshalle der Bundesrepublik Deutschland, 2002.

 Manfred R. Behm-Blancke & Dessa Rittig, 1970.